-- Decreased libido.
+- Decreased sex drive.
 During menopause, the ovaries stop making testosterone.
 This hormone plays a part in both male and female sex drives.

 - Night sweats.
 When hot flashes occur during sleep, they may interrupt your sleep routine and cause daytime fatigue.